TheoKondak/kanban-board/documentation.md

 - When someone visits a ticket by typing the URL, then the Modal does not pop up.
 It is being inserted into the DOM, but it does not display.
 - When the page refreshes, the columns reset (I am not sending PUT to the backend)
 - When a ticket is updated, the interface does not rerender
+- Drag and drop is working only on desktop devices (no touch support)

 ## Future Updates